Acid reflux signs you shouldn’t ignore—plus ways to feel better

 Chest pain

-Chest pain is sometimes associated with acid reflux; it happens when acid creeps higher and stays in your esophagus.
-But assuming recurrent chest pain is acid reflux could be dangerous.
-Chest pain could actually be a heart attack.
+Chest pain is sometimes associated with acid reflux.
+It happens when acid creeps higher and stays in your esophagus.
+But assuming recurrent chest pain is only acid reflux could be dangerous.
+Chest pain could actually be a sign of a heart attack.

 Typically, chest pain from a heart attack feels like tightening, rather than burning.
 Pain can also spread to your jaw, arm, or shoulders, and could bring nausea, dizziness, sweating, or a racing heartbeat.
 Symptoms of a heart attack may also seem unusual and confusing.
 If you suspect that your symptoms may be heart-related or if you think you may be having a heart attack, call 911 immediately.